code-corps/code-corps-api/docs/INSTALLING.md

 }
 ```

-Note: some browsers like Safari and Firefox may ask to download a file instead of displaying its contents directly.
+> Note: some browsers like Safari and Firefox may ask to download a file instead of displaying its contents directly.
 This is a [known issue for JSON API](https://github.com/json-api/json-api/issues/1048) and if you find this inconvenient, please use Chrome or Opera.
-We recommend to use specialised tools for API development and discovery like [Postman](https://www.getpostman.com/) or [Paw](https://paw.cloud/).
+We recommend to use specialized tools for API development and discovery like [Postman](https://www.getpostman.com/) or [Paw](https://paw.cloud/).

 ### Next steps